Project-OMOTES/omotes-system/README.md

 See `config/workflow_config_example.json` for options for the `string`, `boolean`, `integer`, `float` and `datetime` parameter formats.

-In `docker-compose.yml` the config file to use is specified in the `orchestrator` service in the `volumes` section.
+Set the environment variable `WORKFLOW_SETTINGS_FILE` to the file to be used by the orchestrator, which will pass the workflows definitions to the sdk.

 ### Start infrastructure